 Restaurant Employee Relief Fund Guy Fieri and the National Restaurant Association have launched a relief fund to give $500 checks to restaurant workers affected by Coronavirus.
 Restaurant workers can apply for a grant paid for by the NRAEF fund and will receive a one-time $500 check within four weeks to use toward housing, medical bills, student loans, groceries, and other expenses.
 The NRAEF stipulated that these grants would be administered on a “first-come, first-serve basis.”
 PROGRAM CLOSED

 WebIXI Matching Grant is being made available to Harford County businesses who contract new services for their website and digital marketing services between April and June.
 Applications are available on their website.

 APG Chesapeake Community Grant Program is a matched advertising grant program for local businesses.
-They are a media company providing print, digital, and social solutions across the Chesapeake region and applications are available now.
+They are a media company providing print, digital, and social solutions across the Chesapeake region and applications are available through November 2020.

 Maryland Restaurant Relief Fund is offering restaurant and bar owners grants of $2,500 on a rolling basis with an easy to complete application.